-The purpose of the Perkins Innovation and Modernization grant program is to identify, support, and rigorously evaluate evidence-based and innovative strategies and activities to improve and modernize career and technical education (CTE) and ensure workforce skills taught in CTE programs funded under the Perkins statute align with labor market needs.
+The purpose of the Perkins Innovation and Modernization grant program is to identify, support, and rigorously evaluate evidence-based and innovative strategies and activities to improve and modernize career and technical education (CTE) and ensure workforce skills taught in CTE programs funded under the Carl D. Perkins Career and Technical Education Act of 2006, as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), align with labor market needs.

 The Department of Education conducted the first Perkins Innovation and Modernization grant competition in 2019, which resulted in nine 36-month awards totaling $4,406,964.
 Three grantees completed their project September 2022.
 The other six grantees are in no-cost time extensions, with anticipated closeout dates ranging from September 2023 to September 2024.

 Federal Register Notice Inviting Applications – Perkins Innovation and Modernization Grant Program, published on 04/15/2019.

 Click on grantee names to view project details, including grant applications and external evaluation reports.

 The Department places a high priority on posting documents on its website that meet the accessibility standards established by Section 508 of the Rehabilitation Act and is working diligently to ensure that those standards are met by all documents posted on this page.
 If you experience problems with the accessibility of any of these materials, and need them in an alternative format, please contact the Department at (202) 245-7311 or email@example.com.
 Please be specific in your request about the information you need, which may include identifying a specific grant application or portion of the application.

 Application Instructions for FY23 PIM Grant Awards (PDF, 886 KB)